roshin8/novos-data-challenge/README.md

 ### Delivering your results

-  Before the end of your 48 hours, please reply to this email with one of the
+  Before the end of your time limit, please reply to this email with one of the
   following:

     - (Preferred) A link to a GitHub repo containing all findings, presentation